Property owner shoots and kills bear cub that entered South Lake Tahoe home

 The Bear League, a nonprofit that works to keep bears safe and wild in their natural habitat, announced it on social media on Tuesday.
 The organization said it received a call from the homeowner's neighbor who said they witnessed the shooting.

 The Bear League then notified the California Department of Fish and Wildlife.
-A Fish and Wildlife investigation into the incident is now underway.
+Fish and Wildlife officials said the homeowner acted in self-defense when attempting to get the bear out of his home.

+The man shot the bear twice when the bear cub wouldn't back off.
+The bear ran outside, climbed a tree and then fell to the ground.
+That is when the homeowner shot the bear again, officials said.

-"[The property owner] deliberately wanted to kill that bear, it seems like," said Ann Bryant, director of the Bear League.
+Ann Bryant, director of the Bear League, said it seemed like "[The property owner] deliberately wanted to kill that bear."

+The Bear League's social media post said they reported the shooting to Fish and Wildlife and hoped an investigation into it would reflect what they "consider to be an obvious crime."

+However, Fish and Wildlife said no crime was committed as the homeowner acted in self-defense.

 "The resident who shot him knew he was there," Bryant said.
 "He was aware that there was a bear that had taken a nap in his tree and he left his door wide open."